Novella: Versus novel

-Commonly, longer novellas are referred to as novels; Robert Louis Stevenson's Strange Case of Dr Jekyll and Mr Hyde (1886) and Joseph Conrad's Heart of Darkness (1899) are sometimes called novels, as are many science fiction works such as H. G. Wells' The War of the Worlds (1897) and Philip Francis Nowlan's Armageddon 2419 A.D.
+Commonly, longer novellas are referred to as novels; Robert Louis Stevenson's Strange Case of Dr Jekyll and Mr Hyde (1886) and Joseph Conrad's Heart of Darkness (1899) are sometimes called novels, as are many science-fiction works such as H. G. Wells' The War of the Worlds (1897) and Philip Francis Nowlan's Armageddon 2419 A.D.
 (1928).
 Less often, longer works are referred to as novellas.
 The subjectivity of the parameters of the novella genre is indicative of its shifting and diverse nature as an art form.
 In her 2010 Open Letters Monthly series, "A Year With Short Novels", Ingrid Norton criticizes the tendency to make clear demarcations based purely on a book's length, saying that "any distinctions that begin with an objective and external quality like size are bound to be misleading."

 Stephen King, in his introduction to Different Seasons, a 1982 collection of four novellas, notes the difficulties of selling a novella in the commercial publishing world, since it does not fit the typical length requirements of either magazine or book publishers.
 Despite these problems, however, the novella's length provides unique advantages; in the introduction to a novella anthology titled Sailing to Byzantium, Robert Silverberg writes:

 In his essay, "Briefly, the case for the novella", Canadian author George Fetherling (who wrote the novella Tales of Two Cities) said that to reduce the novella to nothing more than a short novel is like "insisting that a pony is a baby horse".

-The sometimes blurry definition between a novel and a novella can create controversy, as was the case with British writer Ian McEwan's On Chesil Beach (2007).
+The sometimes-blurry definition between a novel and a novella can create controversy, as was the case with British writer Ian McEwan's On Chesil Beach (2007).
 The author described it as a novella, but the panel for the Man Booker Prize in 2007 qualified the book as a "short novel".
 Thus, this "novella" was shortlisted for an award for best original novel.
 A similar case is found with a much older work of fiction: The Call of the Wild (1903) by Jack London.
 This book, by modern standards, is short enough and straightforward enough to qualify as a novella.
 However, historically, it has been regarded as a novel.

 Versus novelette

-Dictionaries define novelette similarly to novella, sometimes identically, sometimes with a disparaging sense of being trivial or sentimental.
+Dictionaries define "novelette" similarly to "novella", sometimes identically, sometimes with a disparaging sense of being trivial or sentimental.
 Some literary awards have a longer "novella" and a shorter "novelette" category, with a distinction based on word count.
-Among awards, a range between 17,500 and 40,000 words is commonly used for the novella category, whereas 7,500–17,500 is commonly used for novelettes.
+Among awards, a range between 17,500 and 40,000 words is commonly used for the novella category, whereas a range of 7,500–17,500 is commonly used for novelettes.
 According to The Writer, a novelette is approximately between 7,000 and 20,000 words in length, anything shorter being considered a short story.

 Notable examples

-This list contains those novellas that are widely considered to be the best examples of the genre, through their appearance on multiple best-of lists.
+This list contains novellas that are widely considered to be some of the best examples of the genre, through their appearance on multiple best-of lists.